btholt/complete-intro-to-react-v5/lessons/reach-router.md

 Now we have the router working!
 Try navigating to http://localhost:1234/ and then to http://localhost:1234/details/1.
 Both should work!

 - Reach Router has a ton of features that we're not going to explain here.
 The docs do a great job.
 - With Reach Router, you make your component the Route component (unlike React Router) by giving it a path attribute.
-Reach Router then will find the path that it most matches (it figures this out by a scoring algorithm the functions intuitively; this CSS selector.)
+Reach Router then will find the path that it most matches.
+(It figures this out by a scoring algorithm that functions intuitively, similar to a CSS selector.)
 - The `:id` part is a variable.
 In `http://localhost:1234/details/1`, `1` would be the variable.
 - The killer feature of Reach Router is that it's really accessible.
 It manages things like focus so you don't have to.
 Pretty great.